 Find people you can talk with openly about your feelings and experiences, your fears and frustrations, and your plan of action.
 Contact local mental health professionals to learn if there are support groups in your area for friends and family of people with eating disorders.
-Participation in such a group may be very helpful.
 Talking with people whose family members have recovered from an eating disorder can bring hope and encouragement to you during difficult or discouraging times.

 Be a good example with food and when discussing food or weight-related issues.
-This may call for changes in your attitudes, eating habits, and activities.
+This may call for changes in your attitudes, eating habits and activities.
 Consulting with a dietitian and a therapist may help you determine necessary changes in your own attitudes and behaviors around food and weight.
-First, remember you can set an example without lecturing or making a production of it.
+You can set an example without lecturing.
 Start by eating a well-balanced diet with a variety of foods.
 Exercise moderately.
-Accept your own weight, shape, and your right to participate in activities such as swimming and dancing or any activity you might enjoy but have not allowed yourself to participate in due to body dissatisfaction.
+Accept your own weight, shape and your right to participate in activities such as swimming and dancing or any activity you might enjoy but have not allowed yourself to participate in due to body dissatisfaction.
 Do not make negative comments about your own or others’ bodies.

 There is no single cause for an individual’s eating disorder.
-Eating disorders are complex illnesses.
-The eating disorder is not your fault.
-Whatever your mistakes or weaknesses as a parent, spouse, or friend, you did not create this eating disorder.
+Eating disorders are complex illnesses, and this is not your fault.
+Whatever your mistakes or weaknesses as a parent, spouse or friend, you did not create this eating disorder.
 We all have weaknesses.
 We all have been less than perfect or ideal in our roles and relationships.
-Yet, most of us have made good efforts to do our best based on our abilities and knowledge.
+Yet most of us have made good efforts to do our best based on our abilities and knowledge.

 If you are exhausted emotionally or physically, you will not be able to provide the emotional support your loved one needs the way you would like to.
-Those with eating disorders often do not know how to get their needs met and often do not know how to take good care of themselves.
+Those with eating disorders often do not know how to get their needs met and don’t take care of themselves.
 If you take good care of yourself, you will have more energy in your efforts to help them, and you will be teaching by example something your loved one needs to learn.
 Set aside time to care for your own social and emotional needs.